GiacomoValliPhD/openhdemg/docs/GUI_basics.md

     will allow you to manually correct the offset in a new pop-up plot.
 You just need to follow the instructions on the plot.

 ## Resize EMG File
 Sometimes, resizing of your analysis file is unevitable.
 Luckily, *openhdemg* provides an easy solution.
-In row five and column 2 in the left side of the GUI, you can find the `Resize File` button.
+In row five and column two in the left side of the GUI, you can find the `Resize File` button.

 ![resize_emg](md_graphics/GUI/Resize_window.png)